Causal Duration Analysis with Diff-in-Diff: Estimation and Inference

-The condition (\ref{eq:hlevel}) has testable implications.
-If the assumption holds in all periods then the difference in pre-treatment time-average hazards must be constant.
+The conditions (\ref{eq:hlevel}) and (\ref{prophaz}) each have testable implications.
+Consider the common dynamics assumption (\ref{eq:hlevel}): if the assumption holds in all periods, then the difference in pre-treatment first-differenced negative log survivals must be constant.
 This motivates a test analogous to the test for parallel trends in standard difference in differences.

-In both hazard and standard diff-in-diff, we recommend that researchers proceed with caution when interpreting a failure to reject pre-treatment parallel trends.
-Even if parallel trends hold over the pre-treatment period this is no guarantee that they would have remained parallel into the post-treatment period in the absence of treatment.
+For simplicity we focus on the common dynamics assumption, however the approach generalizes straightforwardly to the proportional hazard assumption.

-To motivate the test, note that from (\ref{eq:Heq}) and Assumptions 1 and 2, in all periods $t=2,3,...,t^*-1$ we have:
+To motivate the test, note that under common dynamics and Assumptions 1 and 2, in all periods $t=2,...,t^*$ we have:

-In order to test whether the hazard rates are parallel in the pre-treatment period, we construct uniform (over $t=2,..,t^*-1$) confidence bands for $\delta_t$.
-In order to estimate $\delta_t$ we replace each population time-average hazard $\bar{H}_{k,t}$ with the corresponding estimate $\hat{H}_{k,t}$ specified in Section 2.1.
+We use this restriction to motivate a test of the null that parallel trends holds in the pre-treatment period.
+In order to estimate $\delta_t$ we replace ${R}_{k,t}$ with the corresponding estimate $\hat{R}_{k,t}$.
 We thus obtain an estimate $\hat{\delta}_t$:

-We then construct uniform confidence bands for $\delta_t$ using the block-bootstrap analogous to the construction in the previous subsection.
-The test rejects if the uniform bands do not contain zero for all $t=2,...,t^*-1$.
-Note that if covariate adjustment is used then the weights given in Section 3.1 must also be evaluated for each bootstrap sample.
-The procedure is detailed in Algorithm 2 in the appendix.
+We then construct uniform confidence bands for $\delta_t$ using the block-bootstrap.
+The test rejects if and only if there is some time $2\leq t\leq t^*$ for which these confidence bands do not contain zero.
+Note that if covariate adjustment is used then the weight estimation or non-linear regression must also be evaluated for each bootstrap sample.
+The procedure is detailed in Section B of the supplementary appendix.

-An advantage of this method is that one can plot the estimates $\hat{\delta}_t$ and the corresponding confidence bands.
-Thus the researcher can observe the precision of the estimate $\hat{\delta}_t$ and can compare this to the magnitudes of the time-average hazard estimates themselves.
-Thus a researcher can make an informal assessment as to whether a failure to reject parallel trends is a consequence of imprecise pre-treatment time-average hazard estimates.
+Analogously, under the proportional hazards case, we have that for each $t=2,...,t^*$, Again, one can estimate $\delta_t$ by replacing the negative log survivals with estimates and form uniform confidence bands for $\delta_t$ using the block bootstrap.
+A test for the null of proportional hazards then rejects if and only if there is a pre-treatment time $t$ in which the uniform confidence bands for $\delta_t$ do not contain zero.